omnect/omnect-cli/README.md

   - copy files from image, e.g. to patch and re-inject configurations
 - ssh:
   - inject a ssh root ca for ssh tunnel creation
+- docker:
+  - inject packed docker images into the image

 Further omnect-cli supports device management features.
 Currently supported:
   - open a ssh tunnel on a device in the field to connect to it